Los Angeles River: 20th century

-War on Water Rights
+Water wars

 In the early 1920s, the Los Angeles Department of Water and Power (led by the Los Angeles Board of Water and Power Commissioners) negotiated and gradually purchased almost all of Owens Valley farms and their corresponding water rights.
 The farmers with the most water banded together to form the Owens Valley Irrigation District in order to try to secure a better deal.
 When the Owens Valley Irrigation District did not succeed, they created three smaller groups in order to try to bargain.
 These groups were turbulent in their efforts; resorting to violence, trying to get the attention of state and national press, and calling for politician interference to support their demands for more compensation.
-This conflict was so highly disputed that the national press referred to it as "California's Little Civil War."
+This conflict was so highly disputed that the national press referred to it as "California's Little Civil War".

 The St. Francis Dam was built starting in 1924 (and through 1926), leading to the creation of a large reservoir in San Francisquito Canyon, and provided water for Los Angeles.
 The dam collapsed in 1928.